MultiQC/MegaQC/docs/source/docs/installation/installation_dev.rst

 2. Set up Poetry
 ------------------------------------------------

-You should install Poetry.
+You should install MegaQC using Poetry.
 You also need to install MegaQC and all its dependencies there:

 .. code:: bash